 Instead of the regular and classic Pithiviers (galettes des Rois) made with puff pastry and almond paste filling that many of you are already familiar with, we chose this year to make the Brioche des Rois.

-As usual in France, the same tradition can change at the table depend on what region of the country you happen to live in.
-In this case whether you are North or South.
+As usual in France, the same tradition can change at the table depending on what region of the country you happen to live in.
+In this case, whether you are North or South.

-Yes all over France we celebrate ‘’les Rois’’, but in the south especially, they serve a Brioche, flavoured with orange blossom essence and topped with candied fruits….
+Yes all over France we celebrate ‘’les Rois’’, but in the south especially, they serve a Brioche, flavored with orange blossom essence and topped with candied fruits….

 The tradition is the same, you invite over friends or family and…

 The youngest person in the group goes under the table and decides who gets the piece of cake that has been cut.

 Then everybody enjoys the cake, one of the happy guests will surely find ‘’la fève’’, (fève: because it use to be a dry bean and now the fève is a small ceramic figurine, or a coin (in gold if possible), and is justly rewarded.